 - Professor Ijeoma Uchegbu

-Professor Uchegbu has received a number of awards for her work, including the UK Department for Business Innovation Skills’ Women of Outstanding Achievement in Science Engineering and Technology award, the Academy of Pharmaceutical Sciences Innovative Science Award 2016 and the Royal Pharmaceutical Society’s Pharmaceutical Scientist of the Year 2012.
+Professor Uchegbu has received a number of awards for her work, including the UK Department for Business Innovation Skills’ Women of Outstanding Achievement in Science Engineering and Technology award, the Academy of Pharmaceutical Sciences Innovative Science Award 2016, and the Royal Pharmaceutical Society’s Pharmaceutical Scientist of the Year 2012.
 Ijeoma was elected to the Controlled Release Society College of Fellows in 2013 and is an Eminent Fellow of the Academy of Pharmaceutical Sciences.

-She ss also involved in equality and diversity activities and programmes, acting as the UCL Provost’s Envoy for Race Equality and featuring as the only Black British Role Model for the Women’s Engineering Society.
+She is also involved in equality and diversity activities and programmes, acting as the UCL Provost’s Envoy for Race Equality and featuring as the only Black British Role Model for the Women’s Engineering Society.
 She also serves on the UCL Race Equality Charter self-assessment team.
 She is part of the Black Female Professors Forum, representing 1 of the 55 female professors of colour and 1 of the 25 Black female professors in the UK in 2017.

-She has authored over 120 peer reviewed journal articles and book chapters, is the editor of three books and is a named inventor on 11 grants.
+She has authored over 120 peer-reviewed journal articles and book chapters is the editor of three books and is a named inventor on 11 grants.
 Ijeoma’s research has been featured in The Guardian and on BBC Woman’s Hour.
 Nanomerics Ltd is a UCL spin-out company, which was founded by Ijeoma and Andreas G. Schätzlein.
 Nanomerics recently licensed NM133 to Iacta Pharmaceuticals.
 Nanomerics also recently won first prize for its Molecular Envelope Technology at the Royal Society of Chemistry’s Emerging Technologies Competition 2017 in the Health category.